kanidm/kanidm/book/src/frequently_asked_questions.md

 > [!NOTE]
 >
-> Please respect our decision.
-We've had this discussion.
-A lot.
+> Please respect the maintainers decision on TLS-by-default, no discussions on this topic will be
->
-> You're at the FAQ because you have questions, and this is the final answer on the matter.
->
+> entered into.
-> If this means you won't use Kanidm, thank you for your consideration.

 ### Why not allow HTTP (without TLS) between my load balancer and Kanidm?